Stop Picking Tactics. Start Building Strategy.

 But strategy dramatically increases your odds.

-There’s a book called Competing Against Luck by Clayton Christensen, a coauthor of the Jobs-to-Be-Done framework.
+There’s a book called Competing Against Luck by Clayton Christensen, who developed the Jobs-to-Be-Done framework.
 The core idea is that you can either randomly try things and hope something works, or you can develop a principled model of why customers make the decisions they make, and use that model to increase the probability that what you build actually lands.

 That’s what the Four Forces mapping gives you.
 Not a guarantee.
 A better bet.